SNStatComp/validatesdmx/README.md

 This repo contains project results from the international **ValidatFOSS2** project: *Validation with Free and Open Source Software*, supported by the EU under Grant Agreement 882817 - 2019-NL-Validation.

-This repo specifically addresses the issue of performing data validation from R using the [validate](https://cran.r-project.org/package=validate) extended with facilities to hande SDMX metadata.
+This repo specifically addresses the issue of performing data validation from R using the [validate](https://cran.r-project.org/package=validate) extended with facilities to handle SDMX metadata.
 The aim of this work is to make it easier to use [SDMX](https://sdmx.org/) metadata, such as code list or field types or field limits from within the validate package.

 > The aim of this work is to make it possible to re-use internationally-agreed SDMX metadata, specified in SDMX registries or local DSD files, for data validation.